Education and Learning

 Senior Tutor's Office

 Welcome to the Senior Tutor's Office.
-The Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Senior Tutor's Department.
+The Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Education Department.
 It is also responsible for the development of the College's strategies and policies for the teaching, learning, and support of our students.
 We are committed to offering our students an educational environment that allows every one of them to perform at their full potential.
-We are located in F7-F9 Chapel Court and you can reach us by e-mail on firstname.lastname@example.org.
+We are located in F7-F9 Chapel Court and you can reach us by e-mail on email@example.com.
+The Postgraduate Office, located in F6 Chapel Court, deals with day-to-day administration of postgraduate affairs: firstname.lastname@example.org.

 Emma Clark, Senior Tutor's Administrator